-- (i) All complexes are stable on heating up to 200°C, the first decomposition step for Co(III) and Ni(II) ternary complexes may be attributed to the removal of two water molecules.
-The other steps attributed to removal of indole and the residue of hydrazinethiocarbamide. - (ii) The isolated [Co^{III}(A)(L1)Cl(H2O)]H2O complexes are diamagnetic (due to the good quality of 1H NMR spectrum recorded) (Fig. 4).
-The brown colours of Co(III) complexes are due to charge-transfer transition from ligands to cobalt [37]. - (iii) The hydrazinethiocarbamide derivatives act as a bidentate ligand, coordinating via hydrazinethiocarbamide-4NH and the (C=S) groups (in case of Co(III) complexes) or via NH2 and (C=S) groups (in case of Ni(II) and Cu(II) complexes) as shown in Fig. 6.
-This mode of complexation can be suggested on the basis of IR and 1H NMR which shows broad signals due to the protons of hydrazinethiocarbamide-1NH, 2NH and 4NH.
+- (i) All complexes are stable on heating up to 200 °C, the first decomposition step for Co(II) and Ni(II)-ternary complexes may be attributed to the removal of two water molecules. - (ii) The second to fourth steps attributed to removal of indole and the residue of hydrazinethiocarbamide. - (iii) The hydrazinethiocarbamide derivatives act as a neutral bidentate ligand, coordinating via NH2 and the (C=S) groups as shown in Fig. 3 This mode of complexation can be suggested on the basis of IR and 1H-NMR which shows broad signals due to the protons of hydrazinethiocarbamide NH2, 2NH and 4NH.
 The IR spectra of the ternary complexes revealing the participation of thione group coordinated with the metal ions.

-Indole-2-carboxylic acid behaves as a mononegative bidentate ligand via indole-NH and COOH groups (in accordance with the results of 1H NMR and IR spectra) with the displacement of hydrogen atom from the latter group, forming two five-membered rings as shown in Fig. 6.
+Indole-2-carboxylic acid behave as a mononegative bidentate ligand via indole-NH and COOH groups (in accordance with the results of 1H-NMR and IR spectra) with the displacement of hydrogen atom from the latter group, forming two five membered rings as shown in Fig. 3.

-- (iv) The analytical data of the ternary complexes under investigation would also match for other alternative structures and could be ruled out on the basis of the above thermal and spectroscopic data. - (v) Further, the molecular mechanics PM3 program [48] for the structure of H[Cu(A)(L1)Cl2] complex (Fig. 6), as examples suggest that the coordination by both the thiocarbonyl and the NH2 groups towards Cu metal is more stable (steric energy = 125 kcal/mol) with respect to the other structure which involved coordination by the R-NH and NH2 groups (steric energy = 248 kcal/mol) towards the same metal.
-Moreover, the coordination via the C=S group is more favorable compared with the RNH group. - (vi) The metal complexes are insoluble in ethanol, methanol, acetonitrile and various solvents, but soluble in DMSO.
+- (iv) The analytical data of the ternary complexes under investigation would also match for other alternative structures and could be ruled out on the basis of the above thermal and spectroscopic data. - (v) Further, the molecular mechanics PM3 program [42] for the structure of H[Cu(A)(L1)Cl2] complex (Fig. 3), as examples suggests that the coordination by both the thiocarbonyl and the NH2 groups towards Cu metal is more stable (steric energy = 125 kcal/mole) with respect to the other structure which involved coordination by the R-NH and NH2 groups (steric energy = 248 kcal/mole) towards the same metal.
+Moreover, the coordination via the C=S group is more favorable compared with the RNH-group. - (vi) The metal complexes insoluble in ethanol, methanol, acetonitrile and various solvents, but soluble in DMSO.
 All attempts to prepare single crystals of the compounds failed.
-Thus, no definite structure can be described, but the analytical and spectroscopic data enable us to predict the possible structures as shown in Fig. 6.
+Thus, no definite structure can be described, but the analytical and spectroscopic data enable us to predict the possible structures as shown in Fig. 3.